PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Numerical Experiments

-In Table \ref{TabS5:Prob1}, the value of the cost functional for the initial configuration ($\mathcal{J}_{uc}$), where $\vec{w} =0$, is compared with the optimized case ($\mathcal{J}_{c}$) for different values of $\beta$ and for each of the interaction strengths.
+In Table \ref{TabFCN}, the value of the cost functional for the initial configuration ($\mathcal{J}_{uc}$), where $\vec{w} = \vec 0$, is compared with the optimized case ($\mathcal{J}_{c}$) for different values of $\beta$ and for each of the interaction strengths.
 As expected, in all cases $\mathcal{J}_{c} \leq \mathcal{J}_{uc}$ and the lowest values of $\mathcal{J}_{c}$ occur for the smallest $\beta$ values.
 For large values of $\beta$, applying control is heavily penalized and the optimal control approaches zero, which coincides with the uncontrolled case.
-This is reflected in the number of iterations \texttt{Iter}, which is small when $\beta$ is large (and $\vec{w}=\vec{0}$ is a good initial guess), and vice versa.
-We note that we show results up to the very large value $\beta=10^3$, purely to demonstrate that the number of iterations required is very low due to the model allowing the imposition of almost no control.
+The numerical solution takes between $200$ and $500$ seconds for the Newton--Krylov solver, and between $500$ and $11500$ seconds for the fixed-point solver.